martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

   --platform="windows_amd64" \
   --platform="linux_386" \
   --group-path "top-level" \
-  registry.terraform.io/hashicorp/aws
+  hashicorp/aws
 ```

 <details>
 <summary>Expand for explanation</summary>

 - `--group-path`: Full path to the root group where this Terraform provider version will be mirrored.
 Required.
 - `--platform`: Specifies which platform (os_arch) the packages should be uploaded for.
-Defaults to all supported.
+Can be specified multiple times.
+Defaults to all supported platforms.
 - `--version`: The semantic version of the target Terraform provider.
 Defaults to latest.
+- `--concurrency`: Number of concurrent platform uploads.
+Defaults to 4.

 Specify the Fully Qualified Name (FQN), which must be formatted as:

-`{registry hostname}/{registry namespace}/{provider name}`
+`[registry hostname/]{registry namespace}/{provider name}`

+The hostname can be omitted for providers from the public Terraform registry (registry.terraform.io).

+Examples:

-Example: `registry.terraform.io/hashicorp/aws`
+- `registry.terraform.io/hashicorp/aws`
+- `hashicorp/aws` (equivalent to above)
+- `registry.example.com/myorg/custom`

+**Private Registry Authentication**

+For private registries, authentication tokens are resolved in the following order:

+1. **CLI environment variable**: `TF_TOKEN_<hostname>` where periods are replaced with underscores and hyphens with double underscores (e.g., `TF_TOKEN_registry_example_com`)
+2. **Federated registry**: Runs service discovery and uses the token from a matching CLI profile

 </details>